-I was fortunate to be at the right place and time (e.g., Stanford in 1992) when the Internet just started.
-This gave the opportunity to be the one of first to create interesting things like online shopping carts, centralized ad banner management, online matchmaking, and real-time website customization technologies.
-Over the years, I started a dozen or so companies with the largest being the Friend Finder Network – a dating social network with over 300M registered members.
-I also realize that most internet technology is pretty straight forward and success happens often not only by having the right skills but with a bit of luck and timing.
+I was fortunate to be at the right place and time (e.g., Stanford in 1992) when the “World Wide Web” just started.
+This gave the opportunity to be the first to create interesting things like online shopping carts, centralized ad banner management, online matchmaking, and real-time website customization technologies.
+Over the years, I started a dozen or so companies with the largest being the Friend Finder Network – a dating social network with over 300M registered members – which was sold in 2007.

 I grew up in northern Indiana on a small farm where I learned the value of hard work and patience.
-I moved to the bay area in the early 1990s and love the climate, people, food, and the sense of entrepreneurial adventure which makes it world famous.
-I’m a big fan of movies (from old classics to new releases), oil painting, keeping fit, and road trips.
+I moved to the bay area in the early 1990s and then to Seattle in 2008 where I love the climate, people, food, and the sense of entrepreneurial adventure which makes it world famous.
+I’m a big fan of movies (from old classics to new releases), oil painting, keeping fit, studying history, and road trips.

 I hold a Ph.D. in mechanical engineering design from Stanford University (1997), a MS in mechanical engineering from the University of Minnesota (1991), and BS degrees in economics and engineering from Rose-Hulman.
 I taught control systems at Santa Clara University and Robotics at San Jose State University.

 I’m always interested in business opportunities as well as helping people succeed.
-Currently, I split time between Seattle and Palo Alto and working on a number of projects including my foundation which focuses on free speech and promoting truth.
+Currently, I am working on a number of projects including my foundation which focuses on education, environment, free speech and promoting truth.
 You can email me at abconru AT yahoo.com.